matteo65/mzHash32/README.md

 ## Portability
 It is minimalist, elegant, straightforward and can be easily written in virtually any programming language.
 It produces the same result with x86 and x64 (or different) platforms.
 Currently C and Java versions are available.

+## Conclusion
+MzHash demonstrates to have an excellet quality of the dispersion, close to an ideal Universal Hash Function.
+It is simple, portable and produces same results in all platform (x86 and x64).
+On the other hand it is slower than XX and Murmur3.
+If the goal is the quality of the dispersion and have the same result on x86 and x64 platforms, mzHash is certainly the algorithm to choose!